 Review: Die For Me by Amy Plum

 I LOVED THIS BOOK!
-Wonderful debut by Amy Plum and the Revanants series.
+Die for Me by Amy Plum is a wonderful debut and start of the Revenants series.
 I felt completely transported into an elegant european world, filled with art, corner cafes where to read and enjoy a cappuccino and a croissant, while mixing in a very interesting group of undead characters!

 Kate and her sister Georgia have to move from Brooklyn to Paris with their grandparents after the deaths of both their parents.
 Kate is only sixteen and finds the only way to cope with the tragedy and the move is to frequent the places she grew loving and visiting in their summer trips.
 Cafes where she can lose herself in a good book, art museums and galleries where she can get lost in a painting.
 And it’s precisely at one of those places she meets a boy that takes her breath away.
 Vincent, dark, gorgeous, 19 year old.
 Or is he?